karki011/CourseMaterial/resources/git/commands.markdown

 ## Push

-The `push` command tells git that you’re ready to push your local changes.
+The `push` command tells git that you're ready to push your local changes.
 Just tell git where to push:

 ```bash
 # git push <remote-name> <branch-name> [-u: remember these parameters]